CTristan/Vault-Analyzer/Readme.md

 2. Does not exclude masterworked armor or armor that is max power/pinnacle cap.
     - Reason: Just because a particular piece is masterworked or dropped at max power doesn't mean that it's worth using.
 If a masterworked piece doesn't meet the criteria then I want to dismantle it to use the materials to masterwork a better piece.

+I also added a basic weapon analyzer based off of my preferences.